Nebula-Block-Data/docs/Get_Started/Manage_Accounts.md

 ## Create an Account

-Sign up on the [Nebula Block website](https://nebulablock.com/) to create an account by clicking on [Sign up](https://nebulablock.com/register) in the top right corner of your screen  and either sign up with email + password or through Google and agree to the terms of services.
+Sign up on the [Nebula Block website](https://nebulablock.com/) to create an account by clicking on [Sign up](https://nebulablock.com/register) in the top right corner of your screen and sign up with either email + password or through Google.

 ## Activate Account